isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   In the example above, the data has been wrapped into several lines for clarity, but Kea does not support it in the configuration file.
+   In the example above, the data has been wrapped into several lines for clarity, but Kea does not support wrapping in the configuration file.

 This example illustrates configuring a custom long option (exceeding 255 octets) in a reservation.
-When sending a response, the server will split this option into two options, each with the code 240.
+When sending a response, the server splits this option into two options, each with the code 240.

 .. note::

-   Currently the server does not support storing long options in the databases, either host reservations or configuration backend.
+   Currently the server does not support storing long options in databases, either host reservations or the configuration backend.

 The server is also able to receive packets with split options (options using the same option code) and to fuse the data chunks into one option.
 This is